aryal1/aryal1/README.md

-Physics undergrad student in Warsaw, passionate about anything analitic.
+Physics undergrad student in Warsaw, passionate about anything analytic.

 <!---